lobsang/medialib-server/content_types.md

+My latest insights are not reflected here.
+It has been brought to my attention that media types are the means by which hypermediality is achieved.
+The intention of a media type is not to describe the structure of representations but to let the client know how it can extract hypermedia from the body of a response.

+It follows from that insight, that the media types described below need overhauling.
+Contrary to the current design I am going to opt for one domain media type only.

 In all examples, headers which are not pertinent to the example are omitted (mostly Content-Length).

 In order to improve readability I also did not enclose keys in json representations in quotation marks (which